DeviousM/rspack-manifest-plugin/README.md

 Type: `Function`<br>
 Default: `undefined`

 A custom `Function` to create the manifest.
-The passed function should match the signature of `(seed: Object, files: FileDescriptor[], entries: string[]) => Object` and can return anything as long as it's serialisable by `JSON.stringify`.
+The passed function should match the signature of `(seed: Object, files: FileDescriptor[], stats: StatsCompilation, entries: string[]) => Object` and can return anything as long as it's serialisable by `JSON.stringify`.

 ### `map`